 The Nitrogen and Oxygen atoms have unequal electronegativity ie; unequal charge distribution on both of them.

 This is because the dipole is a vector quantity.
 It has direction as well as magnitude.
-The direction of dipole originates from lesser electronegative atom to higher electronegative atom.
+The direction of dipole originates from a lesser electronegative atom to a higher electronegative atom.

-These are factors like geometrical structure, electronegativity, and dipole that determines whether a molecule is polar or not.
+These are factors like geometrical structure, electronegativity, and dipole that determine whether a molecule is polar or not.